Frequently Asked Questions

 How do I apply for tuition assistance?

 Tuition assistance is available for K-8 (no assistance is available for preschool).
 Diocesan assistance is open to all socioeconomic and religious backgrounds, and St. Brigid assistance is open to all Catholic families.
-Over $270,000 in tuition assistance was distributed to families in our school last year.
-All applications must be submitted and verified online by March 15, 2019 at www.factstuitionaid.com.
+All applications must be submitted and verified online by March 15 each year at www.factstuitionaid.com.
 More information is available at stbrigidofkildare.com.

 Questions and Additional Information